30 roof types infographic

 5. Butterfly Roof

-Butterfly_RoofA butterfly roof is generally made up of two tandem pieces that meet midway and are angled up in a V-shape.
-This gives an effect of a butterfly’s wings in flight when seen from the exterior, making it a good choice for modern and contemporary homes.
-Not all butterfly roofs need their two pieces to meet midway physically; the only thing they need is the two pieces slope inward at a midpoint.
+Butterfly_RoofA butterfly roof generally comprises two tandem pieces that meet midway and are angled up in a V-shape.
+This gives the effect of a butterfly’s wings in flight when seen from the exterior, making it a good choice for modern and contemporary homes.
+Not all butterfly roofs need their two pieces to meet midway physically; the only thing they need is for the two pieces to slope inward at a midpoint.

 butterfly roof examples